chobbledotcom/vegan-prestwich/place/panama-hattys.md

 restaurant: true
 delivery: false
 ---

+[January 2024:](https://www.instagram.com/p/C2FoNkbN9no/) "Vegan chicken fajitas and a plant based burger this afternoon @panama.hattys.prestwich - nice to find another lunch spot!
+They’ve greatly improved the labelling on the menu since I was last in.
+I’m excited to come back and try the vegan Sunday roast option some time soon as well 🌱"

 [December 2023:](https://www.facebook.com/groups/veganprestwich/posts/2017655695278503/?comment_id=2055483758162363) "I ate there yesterday!
 I had the vegan 'chicken' burrito and chips, and was really impressed - it was properly delicious"